 Run the program to solve the four disk Towers of Hanoi problem, without displaying any intermediate output.
+Convince yourself that your program does, indeed, find a solution.
+If you can't do so, fix your program.

-Does your program produce a solution?
-If so, please do your best to answer the following questions:
+Do your best to answer the following questions: